xyfir/node-calibre/README.md

 Same as `run()`, which builds a command string and passes it to `exec()`.

-# Important Notes
+# Notes

 - You should be aware of the `maxBuffer` property of the options object accepted by Node's `child_process.exec()`.
 It limits the size of output that can be received from a process, in this case one of Calibre's binaries.
 Unless you set `maxBuffer` as a property in the `execOptions` object, the maximum buffer size will be increased from the default of 200KB to 2MB.
 The vast majority of commands will get nowhere near this number, however certain commands like `calibredb list` with all fields requested on a large library can get close or even surpass that limit in certain cases.
 If a command's output exceeds the maxBuffer limit, an error will be thrown.
-- User input can be passed as a value in the `args` array and `options` object of `run()`, but _not_ as a command or an option name.
+- You can safely pass use input as a value in the `args` array and `options` object of `run()`, but _not_ as a command or an option name.
+In other words, args and option values are are wrapped in double quotes and escaped.
-- This package does not install Calibre.
-You must have Calibre already installed and either have Calibre's bin directory in your system's PATH _or_ use the `cwd` property of `execOptions` (see constructor options) to set Calibre's bin directory.
+- **This package does not install Calibre.** You must have Calibre already installed and either have Calibre's bin directory in your system's PATH _or_ use the `cwd` property of `execOptions` (see constructor options) to set Calibre's bin directory.
-- Calibre v3 is recommended, but lower versions should also work for the most part.
+- Calibre v3 is recommended, but lower versions will most likely work.